jolie/docs/fault-handling/basics.md

 ### Install statement priority

 An install statement may execute in parallel to other behaviours that may throw a fault.
 This introduces a problem of nondeterminism: how can the programmer ensure that the correct handlers are installed regardless of the scheduling of the parallel activities?
-Jolie solves this issue by giving priority to the install primitive with relation to the fault processing, making handler installation predictable.
+Jolie solves this issue by **giving priority to the install primitive with relation to the fault processing**, making handler installation predictable.

-As an example, consider the following code:
+As an example, consider the following code which can be found also [here](https://github.com/jolie/examples/tree/master/03_fault_handling/02_install_priority):

 ```text
 scope( s )